yonicon/PentaPanesDemo-LV2023/README.md

 2. Open the top vi "Penta Panes Demo.vi"

-3. View the code/Run it and play around - the splitters are the white narrow lines in between the panes or near the edge of the screen.
+3. View the code/Run it and play around - the splitters are the white narrow lines in between the panes or near the edge of the panel.